Fall Rose, ‘Double Delight’

 While two bloom seasons is generally one more than many regions experience, roses don’t enjoy the heat of summer and go into summer dormancy.
 That means that they just exist and don’t grow or bloom significantly.
-Their leaves may show signs of sunburn and altogether.
+Their leaves may show signs of sunburn.

 However, once September arrives and the days begin to grow shorter and temperatures begin to cool, it is time to lightly prune your rose bushes, which will stimulate new growth.

 Begin by pruning back 1/4 of the top growth, removing sunburned foliage and any flowers present.

 As always, prune back to an outward facing bud at an angle of 45 degrees.
 Seal any pruning cuts larger than the diameter of a pencil with Elmer’s glue to prevent borers.

 Fall is also time to fertilize roses in preparation for their fall bloom season.
 Apply an organic fertilizer formulated for roses.
 Afterward, be sure to water in well.

 **For those that want to go the extra step, I would recommend soil amendments such as compost and manure in addition to rose fertilizer, which results in greater growth, lush foliage and blooms over the long term.